-The AK-47 is an assault rifle designed by Mikhail Kalashnikov in the Soviet Union in 1940s.
-The AR-15 is an assault rifle designed by Eugene Stoner in the U.S. in the 1950s.
-AR-15s are lighter and have a higher accuracy than AK-47s, while the AK-47 is considerably cheaper and more dependable as compared to the AR-15.
-Both are extensively used by the military, the police as well as for general purpose as hunting rifles or for self defense.
+The AK-47 is an assault rifle designed by Mikhail Kalashnikov in the Soviet Union in the 1940s, while the AR-15 is an assault rifle designed by Eugene Stoner in the U.S. in the 1950s.

-AK-47 has a lower accuracy than AR-15.
-The accuracy of an AK-47 (16" barrel) is 2-5 MOA, while the AR-15 (16" barrel) is around 1-3 MOA depending on barrel installed and fore end provisions for barrel float that eliminate deflections caused by the operator's support and/or sling tension.
+The AK-47 is not as accurate as the AR-15.
+The accuracy of an AK-47 (16" barrel) is 2-5 MOA, while the AR-15 (16" barrel) is around 1-3 MOA, depending on the barrel installed and fore end provisions for barrel float that eliminate deflections caused by the operator's support and/or sling tension.

-For AR-15 no federal restrictions on ownership exist in the US.
-However, some states have put some restrictions in place.
-New York, California, Maryland and Connecticut regulate possession of AR-15 rifles either by the restriction of certain features or outright bans of certain manufacturers' models.
+Both the AK-47 and the AR-15 are available in the United States.
+However, some states have restricted their sale and use.
+New York, California, Maryland, and Connecticut regulate possession of AR-15 rifles either through restriction of certain features or outright bans of certain manufacturers' models.
 For example, the A3 tactical carbine is legal for sale and possession in the United States generally, but is illegal for sale in California.

 edit Design Comparison